keu/docs/astro/view-logs.md

 You can access the past 24 hours of scheduler logs for any Deployment on its **Logs** page.
 Logs are color-coded according to their type.
 Scheduler logs can help you understand scheduler performance and indicate if a task failed due to an issue with the scheduler.
 For more information on configuring the scheduler on Astro, see [Scheduler resources](configure-deployment-resources.md#scheduler-resources).

-1. In the Cloud UI, select a Workspace and Deployment.
+1. In the Cloud UI, select a Workspace and then a Deployment.

 2. Click **Logs**.